 Marc was called to the Bar in 2011 following First Class degrees in Mathematics and in Law.
 His practice covers a wide range of Commercial and Civil Fraud disputes (including Employment related business disputes) and Sports law matters.
-He regularly acts in litigation in the High Court, the County Court, and various employment and administrative tribunals, both as sole counsel.
+He regularly acts in litigation in the Court of Appeal, the High Court, the County Court and a variety of tribunals, both led and as sole counsel.
 He has particular experience of obtaining and resisting injunctions and of cases with an international or cross-border element, including jurisdiction disputes.

 The Legal 500 directory recommends Marc as one of the country’s leading junior barristers for Civil Fraud law, describing him as “a very clever lawyer with massive knowledge of the law” (2016 edition).
 He is also ranked in the Sports law category which states that he is “known for contractual issues and sensitive disputes” (2016 edition) and is “a rising star who is capable of very great things” (2015 edition).

 Full details of his experience may be found in the tabs below.
 The following is a flavour of his recent work:

 - JSC BTA Bank v Ablyazov and Khrapunov EWCA Civ 40 – as junior counsel in the Court of Appeal – represented the Second Defendant challenging jurisdiction for a claim for unlawful means conspiracy based on alleged breaches of freezing orders.

 - Ritz Hotel Casino v Al Geabury EWHC 2294 (QB) – as junior counsel in the High Court – succeeded, following a six day trial, in a claim for £2 million of unpaid roulette losses against a casino patron who alleged a gambling addiction and raised an illegality defence.